Pavel Batel

 Traveling to meet survivors and eye witnesses.

-Pavel Batel’s dedication to preserving Terezín’s legacy led him to travel extensively, forming trusted connections with Holocaust survivors and their families.
-He visited countries like Italy, Israel, and England, interviewing individuals who had lived through Terezín or whose relatives had held significant roles in the ghetto.
+Pavel Batel’s dedication to preserving Terezín’s memory led him to travel extensively, forming trusted connections with Terezín survivors and their families.
+He visited countries like Italy, Israel, or England, interviewing individuals who had lived through or whose relatives had held significant roles in Terezin.

 In Rome, Pavel interviewed the son of Benjamin Murmelstein, the last Elder of the Terezín Ghetto, whose family had been held hostage during his father’s negotiations with Adolf Eichmann.
 This rare conversation shed light on the impossible decisions faced by ghetto leaders.